mpickering/eventlog2html/docs/index.md

 title: eventlog2html
 ---

-eventlog2html is a tool to visualise eventlogs.
-In particular, it creates charts for the heap profiling events in an eventlog.
+`eventlog2html` is a tool for creating interactive visualisations of eventlogs.
+In particular, it creates interactive charts from the heap profiling events.

 ```{.eventlog traces=False }
 examples/ghc.eventlog --bands 10